Uppercase and lowercase delta, respectively; the fourth letter of the Greek alphabet.

 SYMPTOMS: The symptoms are epiphora (profuse tearing); redness and swelling in the lacrimal sac, which may also extend to the lids and conjunctiva; and pain, esp. on pressure over the sac.

-TREATMENT: Hot compresses should be applied to the area.
-Appropriate topical and systemic antibiotic therapy depend on ...
+TREATMENT: Hot compresses should be applied ...